vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ### Quickstart Example w/ the Yield Class

-This section provides a minimal example using the `Serial` class to demostrate the workflow.
-A more complete tutorial is available in [`example.py`](example.py).
-Additionally the Application Programming Interface is available in .
+This section provides an example using the `Yield` class to demostrate the workflow.

 #### Step 1.
 Import the Necessary Libraries
 ```python